ITzTravelInTime/TINUSerialization/README.md

 # Who should use this Library?

-This library should be used by Swift apps/programs that needs to operate with JSON/Plist serializaed objects, either locally or remotely.
+This library should be used by Swift apps/programs that needs to perform simple operations with JSON/Plist serializaed objects, either locally or remotely.

 This code is tested on macOS, iPadOS, iOS and macCatalyst only.